-Managing Cross-Cloud Auto-fulfillment costs¶
+Manage Cross-Cloud Auto-Fulfillment costs¶

-As a provider, you can enable Cross-Cloud Auto-fulfillment for a listing to automatically replicate your data product to other Snowflake regions.
+As a provider, you can enable Cross-Cloud Auto-Fulfillment for a listing to automatically replicate your data product to other Snowflake regions.

-When you configure Cross-Cloud Auto-fulfillment for your listing, you don’t have to manage replicating the data.
+When you configure Cross-Cloud Auto-Fulfillment for your listing, you don’t have to manage replicating the data.
 However, you still incur costs associated with replicating and storing your data product in other Snowflake regions to support consumers of your listing.

-Cross-Cloud Auto-fulfillment incurs usage costs in the same way that regular usage of Snowflake does:
+Cross-Cloud Auto-Fulfillment incurs usage costs in the same way that regular usage of Snowflake does:

-- Compute Resources
+Compute Resources

-Replication operations use compute resources to copy data and manage the status of the data in the Secure Share Areas in other regions.
+Replication operations use compute resources to copy data and manage the status of the data in the secure share areas in other regions.

-- Storage Resources
+Storage Resources

-Databases replicated to Secure Share Areas in other regions incur storage costs.
+Databases replicated to secure share areas in other regions incur storage costs.

-- Data Transfer Resources
+Data Transfer Resources

 The initial database replication and subsequent synchronization operations transfer data between regions.
 Cloud providers charge for data transferred from one region to another within their own network or a region in another cloud.